giellalt/speech-smj/docs/normalisation.md

 		"dr" Area/NO N Sem/Hum ABBR Gram/TAbbr Sg Acc <W:0.0>
 ```

-**NB!** Beware that this step can generate multiple outputs.
-If so, each need to be given a new entry in the cohort, but subject to filtering or removal later on.
-We need to investigate whether this is an issue, and maybe use additional info to avoid additional disambiguation later on.

 By using a very simple fst for this purpose, we gain several things:
 - we can use existing transcriptors for the data they cover - as is, more or less
 - it is easy to expand
 - it is easy to test coverage and lexical fst matches

+**NB!** Beware that this step can generate multiple outputs.
+If so, each need to be given a new entry in the cohort, but subject to filtering or removal later on.
+We need to investigate whether this is an issue, and maybe use additional info to avoid additional disambiguation later on.

+Clues for choosing which one to keep - to be used in the next, generation step:
+- the original POS might only fit with one of the substitutions
+- if the original POS results in several generated alternatives, include the `+Sem/` tag when generating, or filter against the `+Sem/` tag as a postprocessing step (or just leave both/all, and let further CG disambiguation do the job)

 # 2. Generate new surface form